mapbiomas-brazil/caatinga/README.md

     <img  src="images/gif_mapeamento.gif">
 </p>

-figure 1: Limits of hydrographic basins, mosaics, and one of the maps in collection 5.
+Figure 1: Limits of hydrographic basins, mosaics, and one of the maps in collection 5.

 The classes produced in this work correspond to level 3, available in: